Mutual information area laws for thermal free fermions: Introduction

 The strength of this result - that it is completely general - also constitutes its weakness; Eq. (\ref{linearAreaLaw}) does not say anything about the correlation behaviour of thermal states of specific models.
 Given that the bound is linearly divergent in the inverse temperature, the law becomes less and less tight in the limit of small temperatures.
 In particular, at zero temperature, we know that there can be logarithmic corrections to the area law for critical systems.
 Hence, it would be desirable to have bounds which depend more explicitly on the properties of the system at hand.
 What is more, asymptotically exact results for important classes of ``laboratory'' models seem important.

 In this work, we present asymptotically exact results for important classes of ``laboratory'' models.
 We introduce a framework capable of rigorously computing the mutual information in free fermionic lattice models.
 This framework is based on new approximation techniques as well as on proof tools for dealing with T{\"o}plitz matrices with smooth symbols.
 We separate the presentation in a discussion of the one-dimensional case and one of the higher-dimensional situation of a cubic lattice with the topology of a torus.
 We find rigorous area laws for the mutual information that are meaningful in the limit of small temperatures, and converge to the known results for the entanglement entropy for ground states \cite{FH,Jin}.
-This feature is even present in higher-dimensional fermionic lattice models \cite{Fermi1,Fermi3,Fermi4,HalfSpaces,Klitch}.
-For low temperatures, we find a logarithmic divergence of the mutual information in the inverse temperature, in fact confirming predictions of conformal field theory.
+This feature is even present in higher-dimensional fermionic lattice models \cite{Fermi1,Fermi3,Fermi4,HalfSpaces,Klitch}. \\ For \hb{the critical model at} low temperatures, we \hb{bound the mutual information by} a logarithmic divergent term in the inverse temperature, in fact confirming predictions of conformal field theory.
 This scaling suggests that in order to detect criticality, extremely low temperatures are needed.
-This is an exponential improvement in the inverse temperature to the above bound.
+This is an exponential improvement in the inverse temperature to the above bound. \hb{For the low temperature limit of the non-critical model we can bound the mutual information by a term that is exponentially decaying in the inverse temperature.
+The best decaying rate in our estimate can be bounded by the energy gap.
+Finally for the high temperature limit we prove an asymptotic decay of the mutual information proportional to the inverse square of the temperature.}